Employment Law Firm in California

 Each case is unique, so the time it takes to resolve a case can vary from two months to two years or more.
 In order to preserve the statute of limitations, it is important to contact our firm and get started on your case right away.
 Our goal is always to resolve your case as quickly and efficiently as possible.

-At West Coast Trial Lawyers, we will never settle your case without your approval.
+West Coast Employment Lawyers, we will never settle your case without your approval.
 We will always recommend a course of action with your best interests in mind.
 But the ultimate decision is always up to you.

 Typically, settlement funds are delivered between 15 to 60 days after the execution of a settlement agreement.